ArubAlmuhanna/Product-Management/README.md

 ## In this course I learned:
--  Pitch a product vision. *(The final project can be found in the "Pitch a product vision" folder)*
+-  Pitch a product vision.